prototypefund/Digital_Bargeld-docs/global_licensing.rst

 The following list encompasses all the runtime dependencies for this project, and gives the copyright holder for each of them:

-* libjansson : MIT License, AGPL- and LGPL-Compatible, owned by Petri Lehtinen and other individuals
+* libjansson: MIT License, AGPL- and LGPL-Compatible, owned by Petri Lehtinen and other individuals
-* libgcrypt : LGPL, owned by Free Software Foundation
+* libgcrypt: LGPL, owned by Free Software Foundation
-* postgresql : PostgreSQL License, AGPL- and LGPL-Compatible, owned by The PostgreSQL Global Development Group
+* postgresql: PostgreSQL License, AGPL- and LGPL-Compatible, owned by The PostgreSQL Global Development Group
-* libgnunetutil (in all of its variants) : GPLv3+, owned by GNUnet e.V.
+* libgnunetutil (in all of its variants): GPLv3+, owned by GNUnet e.V.
-* PHP :  PHP License, AGPL- and LGPL-Compatible, owned by The PHP Group
+* PHP:  PHP License, AGPL- and LGPL-Compatible, owned by The PHP Group

 +++++++++++++++++++++++++++
 Bank (git://taler.net/bank)